medouzer/pomotask/README.md

 - **Drag-and-Drop Functionality:** Effortlessly move cards between lists to reflect your workflow.
 - **Task Details:** Add descriptions, deadlines, and labels to cards for better task clarity.
 - **Pomodoro Timer Integration:** Utilize the built-in Pomodoro timer to implement the Pomodoro Technique for focused work sessions and improved productivity.
-- **Customizable Interface:** Personalize the application's theme and appearance to suit your preferences (optional).
-- **Additional Features (Optional):** Explore further functionalities like file attachments, comments, notifications, and integrations with third-party services (e.g., calendar).

 ## Technologies Used